mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: A warning `SetuptoolsDeprecationWarning: setup.py install is deprecated ...` occurs when finishing compilation, what should I do?

 A: Setuptools, a Python package which manages generation of Python whl packages, has deprecated direct calling of setup.py since 58.3.0, hence you may run into such warnings while using a Python environment with a newer version of setuptools installed.
-This does not affect the usage of MindSpore, and we will update our pacakaging methods in a future version.
+This does not affect the usage of MindSpore, and we will update our packaging methods in a future version.
 For more details, please refer to [setuptools version history](https://setuptools.pypa.io/en/latest/history.html#v58-3-0)

 <br/>